 If unrecognized and untreated, the organism is disseminated by hematogenous spread to multiple body sites.
-Several secondary erythema migrans lesions may develop and they are usually smaller than the primary lesion.
-Flu-like symptoms occur and meningitis can rarely develop.
-Carditis presenting as a heart block can occur, but is also rare.
-A frequent sign is paralysis of the 7th cranial nerve-- commonly known as Bell's palsy.
-One in four cases of Bell's palsy seen in warm weather are due to Borrelia burgdorferi.
+Several secondary erythema migrans lesions may develop and are usually smaller than the primary lesion.
+Flu-like symptoms occur, and meningitis can rarely develop.
+Carditis presenting as a heart block can occur but is also rare.
+A frequent sign is paralysis of the 7th cranial nerve, commonly known as Bell's palsy.
+One in four cases of Bell's palsy occurs in warm weather due to Borrelia burgdorferi.
 The facial paralysis may last 2-8 weeks.